Speed climbing: Non-competition speed climbing

-Outdoor records

-Most speed climbing records lack the standards normally associated with objective records.
-Hans Florine has written "I will be the first to say that climbing is silly.
+Most non-competition speed climbing records lack the standards normally associated with objective records.
+Competition speed climber Hans Florine has written about non-competition speed climbing: "I will be the first to say that climbing is silly.
 To make rules about it is just piling ridiculous on top of silly."

-There are no sanctioned speed climbing competitions on significant rock features.
-Nearly all climbing goals and records are self-designed, self-timed, and self-officiated; few are well documented, and many are disputed.

-The collection that follows abides by these loose standards.

-The time format below is either hrs:min or hrs:min:sec.
+However, various climbers have set "speed records" on well-known and frequently climbed routes, such as Dan Osman climbing Lover's Leap via the Bear's Reach route (5.7, 120+ metre) in 4 min 25 sec.
+The most notable of such records are listed below: